 → They may solve allergy problems, clear eczema, and resolve acid reflux.

 Always consult your pediatrician first if your are considering to switch to a hypoallergenic formula.

 Amino acid based formulas are often indicated for babies and toddlers who either need additional nutritional support or who are unable to tolerate formulas that are hydrolyzed extensively.
 Amino acids are the building blocks of proteins.
 This means that in these types of formulas, the protein is broken down to its most basic parts (even more than in extensively hydrolyzed formula).
 The baby's immune system doesn't recognize the amino acids as milk proteins and therefore doesn't attack them, avoiding allergic reactions.

 Many Americans are looking to European brands.
 There are a number of good reasons for this.

 Organic European baby formulas are made according to strict regulations of the EU and standards known as Biodynamic Organic Farming.
 This means:

 By law, European hypoallergenic formula, or any baby formula, cannot contain any of the following banned ingredients:

 Baby formulas must contain some kind of sweetener, or babies will refuse to drink it.
 Breast milk is naturally sweet, and babies instinctively know that their first food should taste sweet.
 In fact, in the days before commercial infant formula was available, mothers unable to breastfeed would use cow's or goat's milk mixed with Karo syrup!
-That's just a fun fact; don't ever try to make baby formula at home.
+That's just a fun fact but it's not a safe option for babies; don't try to make baby formula at home.
 It won't contain the critical nutrients a baby needs to grow and thrive.